biscayan/TIL/Research/paper.md

 - Layer Normalization
 - Long-short Term Memory
 - Overcoming catastrophic forgetting in neural networks
+- Pseudo-label: The simple and efficient semi-supervised learning method for deep neural networks
 - Representation Learning with Contrastive Predictive Coding
 ### Speech Recognition
 - A deep Learning Approach to Automatic Characterisation of Rhythm in Non-native English Speech